 - vulns: It lists all vulnerabilities in the database.

-- workspace: It helps switch between database workspaces.
+- workspace: It helps to switch between database workspaces.

 msf > show payloads